lrthomps/lrthomps.github.io/_posts/2021-10-31-how-hard-do-you-climb.md

 });
 </script>

 During COVID, people were rushing to <a href="https://www.bbc.com/news/entertainment-arts-53637305">Netflix</a> and <a href="https://www.statista.com/statistics/1106313/youtube-usage-increase-due-to-coronavirus-home-usa/">YouTube</a>, but they also signed up with <a href="https://www.cnbc.com/2020/11/05/peloton-says-recent-spike-in-covid-19-cases-lockdowns-boosting-sales.html">Peloton</a>, and were <a href="https://runningmagazine.ca/the-scene/stravas-year-in-sport-report-tells-the-story-of-running-during-covid-19/">running and biking more than ever</a>.
-While the climbing gym was closed during early lockdown, I started watching oodles of climbing videos on YouTube (from never visiting YouTube at all) and have barely slowed down since (spoiler alert: <a href="https://www.youtube.com/fearlesstofu">one YouTuber</a> that I highly recommend is in the dataset!).
+While the climbing gym was closed during early lockdown, <abbr class="float-notes" title="Before COVID, I nearly never used YouTube and the recommended videos for me were stuck at music videos I watched over a decade ago.">I started watching</abbr> oodles of climbing videos on YouTube and have barely slowed down since (spoiler alert: <a href="https://www.youtube.com/fearlesstofu">fearless tofu</a>, a YouTuber that I highly recommend, is in the dataset!).
 Also in 2020, I ran more than twice as far than in any other year; I started regular training with intervals, hills (my favourite), and long slow runs, that summer breaking my 10km PR by 2.5min.
 When bouldering resumed it was natural to ask what could training do for my climbing?

 After a <abbr class="float-notes" title="A weekly intensive core series (30-45min) followed by max strength training for pull-ups and push-ups (5 sets of 5 reps of progressively difficult variations).">summer of training</abbr>, I started getting "<a href="https://hiveclimbing.com/start-here/#explained">4-hex</a>" routes regularly (V4-V6), a V5 on the <abbr class="float-notes" title="Writing this post is what pushed me to try V5 at all!
 When the models said I was underperforming I had to consider: am I not trying hard often enough?
 And yes, if I try hard, I can climb harder!">kilter board</abbr>, started getting outdoor V2s more easily and got my first granite <abbr class="float-notes" title="&hellip;followed by another three V3s while visiting the Okanagan!
 I guess the edgier basalt columns and gneiss rock are closer to indoor bouldering.
 For local granite, I need to work on sloper strength and tricky mantels!">V3</abbr>, Green Eggs and Sam.
 A tweaked <a href="https://theclimbingdoctor.com/pulley-injuries-explained-part-1/">A2 pulley</a> got me on the hangboard with "no hang" repeaters for rehab; once healed, I eased into max hangs.